 Meymand is an ancient village which is located near Shahr-e Babak city in Kerman Province, Iran.
-Village of Meymand has 10,000-year-old lithographic patterns and six thousand-year-old pottery.
+The village of Meymand has 10,000-year-old lithographic patterns and six thousand-year-old pottery.
 Due to its defensive strength, Meymand has undergone less physical and social transformation throughout history.

 In addition to the theories, based on rock formations and the hunting scenes in the area, dating back to a few thousand years ago.
 Studies on pottery discovered in the area also show that the samples are found in several periods, including Parthian, Sassanid, and Islamic.